Question: "Is the atonement of Christ unlimited?"

-This being true, there is one inescapable fact to understand: the atonement of Christ is limited.
-If it isn’t, then universalism must be true, and yet, Scripture clearly teaches that not everyone is going to be saved.
-So unless one is a universalist and can defeat the biblical evidence above, then one must hold to some form of limited atonement.
+Since not everyone will be saved, there is one inescapable fact to understand: the atonement of Christ is limited.
+If it isn’t, then universalism must be true, and yet Scripture clearly teaches that not everyone is going to be saved.
+So, unless one is a universalist and can defeat the biblical evidence above, then one must hold to some form of limited atonement.

-The next important question to examine is this: If the atonement is limited (and it is), how is it limited?
-Jesus’ famous statement in John 3:16 provides the answer: “For God so loved the world that He gave His only begotten son that whosoever believes in Him should not perish but see everlasting life.”
+The next important question to examine is this: if the atonement is limited (and it is), how is it limited?
+Jesus’ famous statement in John 3:16 provides the answer: “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 In this passage, the necessary condition that limits the atonement is found: “whosoever believes” (literally in the Greek: “all the believing ones”).
 In other words, the atonement is limited to those who believe and only those who believe.

 Who Limits the Atonement?

 Both theological camps previously mentioned will not argue this point – the atonement of Christ is limited to those who believe.
 The disagreement occurs over the next question that arises: who limits the atonement—God or man?
-Calvinists/Reformed thinkers maintain that God limits the atonement by choosing those whom He will save and thus only placed on Christ the sins of those He had chosen for salvation.
+Calvinists/Reformed thinkers maintain that God limits the atonement by choosing those whom He will save, and thus God only placed on Christ the sins of those He had chosen for salvation.
 The Arminian/Wesleyan position states that God does not limit the reparation of Christ, but instead it is humanity that limits the atonement by freely choosing to accept or reject the offer that God makes to them for salvation.

 In addition to the biblical references above, the Arminian/Wesleyan theologian also provides a number of logical arguments to support their case.
-The most common is that if God is all loving, how could Christ not die for everyone?
+The most common is that, if God is all-loving, how could Christ not die for everyone?
 Doesn’t God love each and every person (cf. John 3:16)?
-They see a God-limiting atonement as a denial of the omnibenevolence of God.
+They see an atonement limited by God as a denial of the omnibenevolence of God.

-Furthermore, the Arminian/Wesleyan believes that a God-limiting atonement is devastating to the gospel message.
+Furthermore, the Arminian/Wesleyan believes that an atonement limited by God is devastating to the gospel message.
 How can an evangelist preach that “Christ died for you” if Christ did not indeed die for all?
-There is a complete lack of confidence, they say, in making the statement to any one person that Christ died for them because the evangelist has no real idea if (given a God-limiting atonement) that is really the case.
+There is a complete lack of confidence, they say, in making the statement to any one person that Christ died for them because the evangelist has no real idea (given an atonement limited by God) if that is really the case.

 Unless one is a universalist and believes that everyone will ultimately be saved, a Christian must hold to some form of a limited atonement.
 The key area of disagreement is over who limits that atonement—God or man?
-Those wishing to hold to a God-limited atonement must answer the biblical arguments put forth by those holding to a humanity-limiting atonement and also explain how God can be described in Scripture as being all loving and yet not have His Son die for everyone.
+Those wishing to hold to a God-limited atonement must answer the biblical arguments put forth by those holding to a human-limited atonement and also explain how God can be described in Scripture as being all-loving and yet not have His Son die for everyone.